 Below are the characters you might see at the party by location:

 - Jack Skellington and Sally at Town Square Theater

 - Mickey Mouse in Halloween Costume at Town Square Theater

 - Jafar outside the Agrabah Bazaar area

 - Moana in the Tiki Room

 - Jack Sparrow across from Pirates of the Caribbean

 - Tarzan, Jane, and Turk near Swiss Family Treehouse

 - Grave Diggers in the Liberty Square Gazebo

-- Gaston & Belle on the side of Bonjour Gifts
+- Gaston and Belle on the side of Bonjour Gifts

-- Prince Eric and Ariel across from The Little Mermaid ride
+- Prince Eric and Ariel across from The Little Mermaid attraction

-- Seven Dwarves in Pete’s Silly Slide Show
+- Seven Dwarfs in Pete’s Silly Slide Show

-- Donald and Daisy Duck on the opposite side of Casey Junior Splash area
+- Donald and Daisy Duck in Halloween Costume (Casey Junior Splash Pad)

-- Princess Fairytale Hall stays open with all 4 Princesses
+- Princess Fairytale Hall stays open with all four Princesses

-- Winnie the Pooh and Friends to the left of The Many Adventures of Winnie the Pooh ride
+- Winnie the Pooh and Friends in Halloween costume near The Many Adventures of Winnie the Pooh

 - Alice and the Mad Hatter in front of Mad Tea Party